T-Ski Valley: 1970s to 1990s

 Along with Brad Osborne of Clocktower Records, Glen Adams and Sir Coxsone Dodd, T-Ski Valley had a part in the creation of the Grand Groove Records label.
 The association started when T-Ski Valley, known as Tyrone in the early days was hired to set up the break beat section at the back of the store.
 Tyrone asked if he could also record some hip-hop songs.
 Osborne booked him some time with Blank Tape Studios which was run by Bob Blank.
 This is the studio where some early rap and disco artists made their recordings.
 This included Musique and the Salsoul Orchestra.
 The single that emerged from the recording session was "Catch the Beat" by T-Ski Valley and Brad Osborne.
 Osborne and Tyrone, now known as T-Ski Valley produced a total of eight singles for the Grand Groove label over two years.

 "Catch the Beat"

 T-Ski Valley recorded "Catch the Beat!" which was released in the US on Grand Groove GG 7701.
 It was produced by Brad Osborne.
-The song had a sample from "Heartbeat" by Taana Gardner.

 "Catch the Beat" was in the East Coast Dance Music Top Ten for the week of 1 August 1981.
 The song would become an underground hit.

 It was reported by Record World in the 12 December 1981 issue that the New York area hit "Catch the Beat" was continuing to sell well.